 Mean Nellie Oleson snubs Laura and Mary for wearing homespun dresses on their first day at school and, when Laura later complains, Caroline reminds her to be kind to Nellie to win her friendship.
 But Caroline forgets her own wise words, loses her temper with Nellie's haughty mother, store owner Harriet Oleson, and impulsively buys dress fabric she can barely afford.
 Later, Laura struggles to write an essay for the Visitors' Day program and Caroline must decide what to do with the expensive fabric.
 When Visitors' Day arrives, their love for each other helps both mother and daughter solve their problems.
-Written by

 Did You Know?